Vyral/base-template/_posts/2020-02-17-buying-or-selling-this-spring.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>What to know if you may plan to buy or sell this spring.</em></p>
+<p style="text-align: center;"><em>Here's what to know if you plan to buy or sell this spring.</em></p>

 Today we’re going to discuss buying and selling in the spring season.
 February is already proving to be a busy real estate month this year.
 The spring real estate market is upon us a little earlier than usual. **Homes in excellent condition that are priced well are selling quickly,** sometimes with multiple offers.&nbsp;

 That means it’s a great time to consider selling your house in this early spring market.
 We would love to speak with you about pricing and staging your home.
-Those elements are critical because houses that have not considered these or have not been maintained sit on the market for months.
+Those elements are critical because sellers who have not considered these or have not kept their homes well-maintained are seeing them sit on the market for months.
 The properties that have been taken care of, priced correctly, and staged are selling quickly in this market.

 {% include pullquote.html %}